rujinlong/DeepsmirUD_web/README.md

 If you use DeepsmirUD in your research, please cite the following paper:

-> Sun, Jianfeng, Jinlong Ru, Zihao Chen, Fei Qi, Lorenzo Ramos-Mucci, Suyuan Chen, Adam P. Cribbs, Li Deng, and Xia Wang.
+> Jianfeng Sun, Jinlong Ru, Zihao Chen, Fei Qi, Lorenzo Ramos-Mucci, Suyuan Chen, Adam P. Cribbs, Li Deng, and Xia Wang.
 "DeepsmirUD: Precise prediction of regulatory effects on miRNA expression mediated by small molecular compounds using competing deep learning frameworks." bioRxiv (2022).